New Year’s Resolutions for Better Sleep

 3. Cut down on naps

-While napping can be beneficial, snoozing for too long during the day or too late in the afternoon can hinder your rest come night-time.
-This can disrupt your regular sleep cycles and lead to a series of accidental all-nighters or revenge bedtime procrastination, creating a cycle of relying on daytime naps due to poor sleep at night.
+While napping can be beneficial, snoozing for too long during the day or too late in the afternoon can hinder your rest come nighttime.
+Naps can disrupt your regular sleep cycles and lead to revenge bedtime procrastination, creating a cycle of poor nighttime sleep and daytime tiredness.

-An easy resolution to fix this is to limit daytime naps to a maximum of 30 minutes for a quick boost of energy that won’t affect your sleep at night.
+An easy New Year’s resolution to fix this is to limit daytime naps to a maximum of 30 minutes for a quick boost of energy that won’t affect your sleep at night.

 Read more about the power of cat naps.